 Stephen Howell came to Sarasota to enjoy the Gulf Coast in 2013.
 What he discovered was a whole new lifestyle.
 Ever since Stephen Howell has been successfully helping others make the most of Sarasota.
 You'll find that with the right professional by your side, you can Live the lifestyle and live, work and play in Sarasota Florida.

-Stephen Howell and Rocky (his lab-mix from the SPCA in Annapolis, Maryland) live on the Gulf Coast in Sarasota, Florida.
+Stephen Howell and Jackson (his hound-mix from the HSSC) live on the Gulf Coast in Sarasota, Florida.
 He works in the Sarasota real estate market.
 His website lets people search the Sarasota Florida area MLS.
 Buyers can also search for waterfront homes along the Gulf Coast and Intracoastal Waterway.
 His website has current real estate data on Sarasota, Florida.

 Know your nautical etiquette?